-A student who is without lawful immigration status must file an AB540 Affidavit (California Non-Resident Tuition Exemption Request form) with the college or university stating that he or she has filed an application to legalize his or her immigration status, or will file an application as soon as he or she is eligible to do so.
-You must complete and submit the affidavit to the CSU Channel Islands Admissions Department.
+- Enroll in an accredited California Institution of Higher Education.
+In the case of students without legal immigration status, file an AB540 Affidavit (California Non-Resident Tuition Exemption Request Form) (PDF, 52KB) with the Admissions Office stating that he or she has filed an application to legalize his or her immigration status (or will file an application as soon as he or she is eligible to do so).

 How do I apply?